gmcmillan100/docs/ip-routing-cheatsheet.md

 couldn't fit into a class C were getting a class B, but they were not using all the address space.
 Not all the class B was being allocated.

-On a Procket, most of the prefixes that we'll see in the routing table will be /32 or /48.
+On a router, most of the prefixes that we'll see in the routing table will be /32 or /48.
 Most of the volume traffic in a core router is destined for both prefix IDs.
-A Procket router has a pipeline that is designed to /32 addresses.
+A router has a pipeline that is designed to /32 addresses.

 In the case of IPv4 multicast routing, the router has to do a source